mouseorcleg/Inspo/README.md

 However, there still is room for improvement and additional features in the future.
 [The Harvard Art Museum API](https://github.com/harvardartmuseums/api-docs) provides a wealth of resources, and I am eager to continue exploring the possibilities for working with images using SwiftUI.

+### 👩‍💻 Plans for the future updates

+The next update will feature the ability to request and cache a unique collection of images from the Harvard Art Museum API, creating a persistent user experience.
+A save and share button will also be added.

+📮 If you have ideas or recommendations about the features for this app - please don’t hesitate to reach out on Twitter [@mouse_or_cleg](https://twitter.com/mouse_or_cleg).
+Any feedback is highly appreciated!

 ## Credits and acknowledgments
 First of all I want to say thank you for my mentor who reviews my numerous app ideas and push requests - [@togramago](https://github.com/togramago).